1967-2019 Publication Order List

 A. INVESTIGATIVE RESEARCH

-A two part continue DVD review using print media stories as well as commentaries, that feature the investigative work and views of researcher Ken Rubin.
-This is an update until December 2016
+A DVD review using print and on-line media stories as well as commentaries, that feature the investigative work and views of researcher Ken Rubin.
+This is an update until December 2019

 - A Lifetime Spent Battling Secrecy: Some Significant Struggles

 2015 self-published on web site, ISBN 978-0-98654-3-3

 An account of some key struggles for information about the food industry and the National Capital Commission and more

 - Using Canadian Freedom of Information Legislation.